 1 Minute in the Metaverse 🌐 Metaverse as a Collective Enterprise

 Interesting.
 So, the community-driven aspect is very important, because it reflects the decentralized spirit of web3.
 Could you talk more about that?
-What are web3 communities like, what’s unique about them?
+What are web3 communities like, and what’s unique about them?

 When it comes to the metaverse, it’s very diverse and there are different ways of building it.
 In our summit, there are four building blocks: gaming, web3 & decentralization, mixed reality and virtual world, and social interactivity.
-These four are the pillars of an amusing, complete experience to the end consumer.
+These four are the pillars of an amusing, complete experience for the end consumer.
 This is the positive, decentralized future that we want to communicate to the developer community and entrepreneurs to, in the end, have something beautiful.

-It makes a lot of sense to distinguish web3, the tech backbone, from the metaverse — the more aspirational entertainment oriented virtual worlds dimension…
+It makes a lot of sense to distinguish web3, the tech backbone, from the metaverse — the more aspirational entertainment-oriented virtual worlds dimension…

 I think the entertainment and creative industries are going to bring more technological tools — including everything that is blockchain and crypto — to a more diverse and inclusive consumer base.
-It wouldn’t be only the OG and the geek communities who are scrolling on Twitter reading about Defi — it will be more diversified.
+It wouldn’t be only the OG and the geek communities who are scrolling on Twitter reading about DeFi — it will be more diversified.
 I wouldn’t say your grandma will be onboarded this year, but it will be more diverse, not only in terms of gender, but also in terms of age, and other demographic elements.

 How specifically, do you think it’s going to happen?

 It will be through a new version of gaming.
-I don’t like saying the term ‘gaming’ here, because it makes us think of it in a traditional sense: AAA tiles, with consoles, or PCs.
-But in the near future, the more generalized, new format of gaming will emerge by combining AR with gameplay, for example, or with music with VR and a social interaction platform.
+I don’t like saying the term ‘gaming’ here, because it makes us think of it in a traditional sense: AAA titles, with consoles, or PCs.
+But in the near future, a more generalized, new format of gaming will emerge by combining AR with gameplay, for example, or with music with VR and a social interaction platform.
 These new combinations of technology will become the new genre of entertainment.

 Gaming will bring the next generation of consumers onto web3 and the metaverse.